blaisedegier/blaisedegier/README.md

 #

 ## 🚀 Technical Skills
+- **Azure Cloud Enthusiast**:
+  I have a strong appreciation for cloud technologies and am dedicated to learning and deploying with Azure.
+Using Azure resources, I aim to make applications scalable, secure, and resilient.

 - **Full-Stack MVC Development**:
   Experienced in building multi-role applications using ASP.NET Core MVC, where users have specific functionalities depending on their roles.
 My projects emphasize streamlined workflows, role-based permissions, and transparent status tracking, with a strong focus on data integrity and security.
 Additionally, I implement file upload handling with customized restrictions to ensure seamless, secure user interactions.